 In this fearful assessment of human guilt, the justice of Heaven launches a frown, which tells of death and worse than death to man, but the challenge of the Cross arrests the descending stroke, and, disarming the wrath of eternity, unbars the gates of Heaven to the believer.
-Here is the title of the Cross to the admiration and confidence of a fallen world!
-Its satisfaction so far counterweighs against the sin of millions, as to bring them within the range of its compassion and influence!
+Here is the title of the Cross to the admiration and confi-Its satisfaction so far counterdence of a fallen world! weighs against the sin of millions, as to bring them within the range of its compassion and influence!
 We perceive that "the redemption of the soul" was as difficult and costly, as it was needful and "precious."
-And we can only add, that so much is our salvation of grace, that even the bliss it confers is humbled by the thought-assured that "never, never, until now, did God look down on man and error with a brow so mild!"
+And we can only add, that so much is our salvation of grace, that even the bliss it confers is humbled by the thoughtassured that "never, never, until now, did God look down on man and error with a brow so mild!"